-Developing resilient crops is a ‘trial-and-error’ process
+Developing resilient plants is a ‘trial-and-error’ process

 Understanding plant resilience